 One of the many milestones parents look forward to is your baby’s first word.
-He might have been saying “mama” and “dada” for some time now, but speaking with intent isn’t something your baby will do for another couple of months.
+Of course, it might have been saying “mama” and “dada” for some time now, but speaking with intent isn’t something your baby will do for another couple of months.

 But don’t think your baby cannot communicate because they can’t produce understandable words yet.
-Your baby comprehends a lot more than you know and is eager to share his needs with you.
-This is one of the reasons why we love teaching babies modified sign language... but is it something you should do?
+Your baby comprehends much more than you know and is eager to share their needs.
+This is one of the reasons why we love teaching babies sign language... but is it something you should do?

-Here are some commonly asked questions and our top tips for introducing sign language.
+Here are some commonly asked questions and our tips for introducing sign language.

-Will it affect your baby’s ability to speak or delay his speech?
+Will it affect your baby’s ability to speak or delay their speech?

 When do you start?

-You might have noticed around eight to nine months that your baby is waving or pointing.
-That indicates that he is making the connection between a gesture or action, a word and an event.
-This is usually an excellent time to start taking it seriously, but some families might choose to start earlier.
+Some parents start as early as their child is sitting and show slight signs of communication needs.
+Around eight to nine months, you might notice your baby waving or pointing.
+That indicates they want to connect a gesture or action, a word, and an event.
+This is an excellent time to start taking it seriously, but some families might choose to start earlier.